liferay/liferay-docs/discover/portal/articles/03-collaboration/01-managing-documents-and-media/08-adapting-your-media-to-multiple-devices.markdown

 ## Updating Image Resolutions [](id=updating-image-resolutions)

-Portal administrators can modify the title of an existing image resolution if a custom identifier is defined. **The image resolution and identifier can’t be updated if the resolution has been used to create Adaptive Media images**.
+Portal administrators can modify the name of an existing image resolution if a custom identifier is defined. **The image resolution and identifier can't be updated if the resolution has been used to adapt images**.
 This prevents inconsistencies in the images.
 Otherwise, if changes were made to the resolutions, the images generated before this change would have a completely different size than the images created after this change.